-(1) The practice requirement as a nurse practitioner must be met through practice, which meets the definition in OAR 851-050-0000(27) in the following manner:

-(a) Completion of a nurse practitioner program within the past one year; or

-(b) Completion of a nurse practitioner program within the past two years and a minimum of 192 hours of practice as a nurse practitioner; or

-(c) 960 hours of nurse practitioner practice within the five years preceding certification application or renewal; or

-(d) Completion of a Board supervised advanced practice reentry program which meets the requirements of OAR 851-050-0006 within two years immediately preceding issuance of certification under a limited or registered nurse license and a limited nurse practitioner certificate.

-(2) As of July 1, 2005, prior practice as a registered nurse requirement for nurse practitioner applicants will be as follows:

-(a) All initial applicants must provide documentation of a minimum of 384 hours of registered nurse practice, which includes assessment and management of clients and is not completed as an academic clinical requirement or continuing education program.

-(b) The applicant shall verify completion of the required hours before issuance of the nurse practitioner certificate.

-(c) This requirement shall be waived for individuals practicing in the specialty area as a licensed certified nurse practitioner in another state for at least 384 hours in the advanced practice role.

-(3) All practice hours claimed are subject to audit and disciplinary action for falsification.

-(4) A nurse practitioner student may practice in Oregon provided he or she meets the following requirements:

-(a) A current, unencumbered registered nurse license in Oregon;(b) Enrollment in a nurse practitioner program accredited by a state approved national accrediting body;

-(c) Submission of a written, signed agreement between the student and a nurse practitioner or physician who has agreed to serve as a preceptor;

-(d) Identification of the faculty advisor accountable for general supervision from the nurse practitioner program; and

-(e) Proof of program approval by the Office of Degree Authorization of Oregon Department of Education.
+- (1) The practice requirement as a nurse practitioner must be met through practice, which meets the definition in OAR 851-050-0000(17) in the following manner: - (a) Completion of a nurse practitioner program within the past - (b) Completion of a nurse practitioner program within the past two years and a minimum of 192 hours of practice as a nurse practitioner; or - (c) 960 hours of nurse practitioner practice within the five years preceding certification application or renewal; or - (d) Completion of a Board supervised advanced practice re-entry program which meets the requirements of OAR 851-050-0006 within two years immediately preceding issuance of certification under a limited or registered nurse license and a limited nurse practitioner cer- - (2) The prior practice as a registered nurse requirement for nurse practitioner applicants is as follows: - (a) All initial applicants must provide documentation of a minimum of 384 hours of registered nurse practice, which includes assessment and management of clients and is not completed as an academic clinical requirement or continuing education program. - (b) The applicant shall verify completion of the required hours before issuance of the nurse practitioner certificate. - (c) This requirement shall be waived for individuals practicing in the specialty area as a licensed certified nurse practitioner in another state for at least 384 hours in the advanced practice role. - (3) All practice hours claimed are subject to audit and disciplinary action for falsification.

 Stats.
-Implemented: ORS 678.380 & 390

-Hist.: BN 10-2003, f. & cert. ef.
+Implemented: ORS 678.380 & 390 Hist.: BN 10-2003, f. & cert. ef.
 10-2-03; BN 8-2004, f.
 5-4-04, cert. ef.
-5-12-04
+5-12-04; BN 9-2009, f.
+12-17-09, cert. ef.
+1-1-10; BN 6-2012, f.
+5-7-12, cert. ef.
+6-1-12